-Pleasant Hill Garbage, Trash and Waste Removal
+Pleasant Hill Garbage, Trash, and Junk Removal

 A prominent member of the East San Francisco Bay and Contra Costa County regions in California, Pleasant Hill is home to a population of approximately 34,000 souls.
 Only recently incorporated in 1961, Pleasant Hill, California lives up to its name with room to spare.
 The climate in this area is mild, with very few extremes below the forties or above one hundred degrees.
 Downtown Pleasant Hill only recently came into being, thanks to a development company who built a shopping center.
 This mall, worth a visit, resembles an iconic small-town American Main Street, with all the nostalgic trimmings.